cacingtana/go-fiber/README.md

     POST Method "http://localhost:8000/login" //to access endpoint register

     //JSON Example payload to Login.
-    //this is user dengan credential
+    //this is user with credential
     {
     		"email": "epankbole@gmail.com",
     		"password": "12345"